oreo-repo/oreo-repo/README.md

 ## What I use to code

 I'm just one of those people who don't go installing visual studio on 64GB of storage...
-(Even though I have 256GB) I'd rather waste my storage and money on Visual Studio for Windows 11!
+(Even though I have 256GB) I'd rather waste my storage and money on Visual Studio Code for Windows 11!
 It's a lot easier to edit and markup code with!
 And it takes about a gigabyte of storage!
 I am only one person so I am hoping to get a big audience!
 I also am making a lot of projects so yeah...

 ## My computer